Barthandalus/GodMode.github.io/README.md

-# Welcome to the official wiki!
+# Welcome to the wiki!
 more to come!